boolean-uk/js-dom-greengrocers/README.md

 # Greengrocers
-In this exercise we explore a common scenario in eCommerce, adding and removing items from the cart, and calculating the total.
-You final solution should look like this:
+In this project, I explored a common scenario in eCommerce, adding and removing items from the cart, and calculating the total.
+I used JavaScript, HTML, and CSS to build the project.

+I have deployed the repo on vercel and it is available to view a live demo.
+I would really appreciate if you viewed the work I am so proud of and see it in action.
+<a href='https://spotify-clone-amber-six.vercel.app/'> Link to deployed app<a/>

 ![Result](result.gif)